SymfonyCasts/api-platform/sfcasts/serialization-groups.md

 # Serialization Groups

-Coming soon...

-If the only way to control the input and output I've already API was by controlling the getters and setters on our entity, it wouldn't be that flexible and actually would be a little dangerous.
-You could accidentally add new getter set or methods for your own code and suddenly be exposing fuels in the API maybe without thinking about, so the way that the way around this and the way that I recommend doing things is by using groups, which is a concept inside the serializer works like this.
+If the only way to control the input and output of our API was by controlling the getters and setters on our entity, it wouldn't be that flexible... and *could* be a bit dangerous.
+You might add a new getter or setter method for something internal and not realize that you were exposing new data in your API!

+The solution for this - and the way that I recommend doing things in all cases - is to use serialization groups.

+## Adding a Group for Normalization

-Let's add, add a new key here called `normalizationContext`.
-So remember, normalization is when you're going from your object to your array.
-So this is something that's used when you are reading data from your API context is basically options that you passed to that process.
-The most calm option by far is called a `"groups"` which you set again turned away.
-And I'm going to add, make one in here called `cheese_listing:read`.
-What this is going to say is that it's going to, it's going to say, um, when we are reading from our API, I only want you to serialize fields that have this `cheese_listing:reed` group because in a second we're going to start adding in that group to these properties.
-Right now we haven't added it anywhere.
-And so if you go over and try your get collection and point again, oh, actually going to see a huge air.
-I knew this was going to happen.
-Sooner or later you can see that this air is actually a little bit hard to read
+In the annotation, add `normalizationContext`.
+Remember, normalization is when you're going from your object to an array.
+So this option is related to when you are *reading* data from your API.
+Context is basically "options" that you pass to that process.
+The most common option by far is called `"groups"`, which you set to another array.
+Add one string here: `cheese_listing:read`.

-the way around.
-The way to figure out the way to see this is actually go to `localhost:8000/_profiler/`.
-That trip we saw a few minutes ago and either you're going to be able to see the list of it profiler things and you're gonna be able to click into the one you have.
-Or a lot of times the, the URL is so the errors so fatal that you're going to get a huge exception.
-You can see right here.
-In this case, I'm going to do this a lot.
-This is a problem with my uh, annotations because I forgot a comma at the end.
-It's now a refresh.

-The profiler works so we can go back over here and execute our response again.
-All right, perfect.
-So notice, look, we get no fuels back.
-We get this ad ID and Andy at type from JSON Ld, but there's not actually any fields because we are, because none of our fields have this yet.
-So I'm gonna copy this `cheese_listing:read` and now we can do is just start opting into where we want to use that.
-So we do that with adding this `@Groups()` annotation and then `{}` and then `""` and paste.
-That'll copy of that.
-And let's put that also above `description`.
-And how about above `price`?

-now let me flip back over and try it.
-Beautiful.
-We get those three exact fields that I really like, that control, we can do the same thing with the input data.
-So we do that by passing something called `denormalizationContext`.
-I'm actually going to copy `normalizationContext` and `de` front of vets and change this to `cheese_listing:write` This is a convention I'm going to follow with all of my groups to make it very easy to control the input and output.
-In this case, let's, I'll copy that `cheese_listing:write`.
-Let's see on on the input.
-Let's just allow right now the `title` and the `price`.
-I actually don't want to allow the `description`.
-We're going to talk about the description in a second.

-Now, if we move over and refresh, you'll see that down here.
-If you go to post and try it out, it's it knows from in general documentation that now we can only pass the `title` and the `price` as fields.
-So `normalizationContext` and `denormalizationContext` are two totally separate ideas.
-One controls reading it.
-That's normalization context and Dean Organization context supports, uh, is when you're writing to the field.
-Now you also notice that the bottom of the page here that we now have two models.
-It's actually separating the read model.
-That's the normalization context with `title`, `description` `price` from the write model.
-The `title` and `price` and it's not really important, but if you want to control these names, I usually don't do this, but you can do that as another option to the `normalizationContext` here called `swagger_definition_name`.

-And you can set this, I'll set this one first one to Read and copy that.
-And then paste it on there and call this one, Write.
-This is just something that shows up in our swagger API.
-So `cheeses-Read` and `cheeses-Write`.
+Thanks to this, when an object is being serialized, the serializer will *only* include fields that are in this `cheese_listing:read` group, because, in a second, we're going to start adding groups to each property.

+But right now, we haven't added *any* groups to *anything*.
+And so, if you go over and try your get collection operation... oh!
+Ah!
+A huge error!

+## Debugging Errors

+Let's... pretend like I did that on purpose and see how to debug it!
+The problem is that the giant HTML error is... a bit hard to read.
+One way to see the error is to use our trick from earlier: go to `https://localhost:8000/_profiler/`.

+Woh!
+Ok, there are two types of errors: runtime errors, where something went wrong *specific* to that request, and build errors, where some invalid configuration is killing *every* page.
+Most of the time, if you see an exception, there is *still* a profiler you can find for that request by using the trick of going to this URL, finding that request in the list - usually right on top - and clicking the sha into its profiler.
+Once you're there, you can click an "Exception" tab on the left to see the big, beautiful normal exception.

+If you get a build error that kills *every* page, it's even easier: you'll see it when trying to access anything.

+Anyways, the problem here is with my annotation syntax.
+I do this a lot - which is no big deal as long as you know how to debug the error.
+And, yep!
+I forgot a comma at the end.

+## Adding Groups to Fields

+Refresh again!
+The profiler works, so now we can go back over and hit execute again.
+Check it out - we have `@id` and `@type` from JSON-LD... but it doesn't contain *any* real fields because *none* of them are in the new `cheese_listing:read` group!

+Copy the `cheese_listing:read` group name.
+To *add* fields to this, above title, use `@Groups()`, `{""}` and paste.
+Let's also put that above `description`... and `price`.

+Flip back over and try it again.
+Beautiful!
+We get those *three* exact fields.
+I *love* this control.

+By the way - the name `cheese_listing:read`...
+I just made that up - you could use anything. *But*, I *will* be following a group naming convention that I recommend.
+It'll give you flexibility, but keep things organized.

+## Adding Denormalization Groups

+Now we can do the same thing with the input data.
+Copy `normalizationContext`, paste, and add `de` in front to make `denormalizationContext`.
+This time, use the group: `cheese_listing:write`

+Copy that and... let's see... just add this to `title` and `price` for now.
+We actually *don't* want to add it to `description`.
+Instead, we'll talk about how to add this group to the fake `textDescription` in a minute.

+Move over and refresh again.
+Open up the POST endpoint.... yea - the *only* fields we can pass now are `title` and `price`!

+So `normalizationContext` and `denormalizationContext` are two totally separate configs for the two directions: *reading* our data - normalization - and *writing* our data - denormalization.

+## The Open API Read & Write Models

+At the bottom of the docs, you'll *also* notice that we now have two models: the *read* model - that's the normalization context with `title`, `description` and `price`, and the write model with `title` and `price`.

+And, it's not really important, but you can control these names if you want.
+Add another option: `swagger_definition_name` set to "Read".
+And then the same thing below... set to Write.

+I don't normally care about this, but if you want to control it, you can.

+## Adding Groups to Fake Fields

-Okay.
-So, um, we're missing a couple of fields here though.
-So first of all, when we read something, we get `title`, `description` and `price`, what we're getting to get back.
+But, we're missing some fields!
+When we *read* the data, we get back `title`, `description` and `price`.
+But what about our `createdAt` field or our custom `createdAtAgo` field?
-But I remember we also have a creative that field.
-In fact, we have two creative that fields, we have a, the created an actual was the standardized string, but we also have that `getCreatedAtAgo` we created a second ago.
-So let's decide for some reason that we don't want to expose the `createdAt` standard string, which we probably do instead.
-We just want to expose the `createdAtAgo`.
-The problem is that there's no property to go put this annotation above, which is fine when you have a situation where the field exists just because of a getter, you'll add any of your options directly onto that.
-So we'll say `@Groups({""})` and we'll do that `cheese_listing:read` I'm actually also going to add a little bit of documentation above this.
-How long ago in text that that this cheese and listening that was added.

-snap football [inaudible] I'll refresh it and get the new documentation.
-And down here the cheese model, you can see that get created, `createdAtAgo` with suddenly it and it has even the description on there.
-And if we try to execute that end point there, it is `createdAtAgo` and it's same thing for the input.
-So one of the fields that we're missing in our post here is we're missing the description.
-Now I remember we don't want actually we want the user to actually set set using the `setTextDescription()` method.
-We don't want to expose, we didn't have a `setDescription()` method.
-Right now we're gonna use `setDescription()` methods.
-So I'll do the same thing I'll do `@Groups({""})`.
-We'll call this one `cheese_listing:write` And I'll put some description on there here, which is the description of the cheese as raw text.

-And this time when we refresh the documentation, you can see it on the write model and you can see it inside of the specific thing, which means that we can go back here now and if we need it inside of our application, we can re add the original `setDescription()` number removed a second ago.
-So that wouldn't be part of our API.
-We don't have to do that anymore.
-If you need a set method, you can have a `setDescription()` method.
-It's not going to modify our API in any way.
-So let's try all of this out here.
-So let's refresh to get a fresh page on a documentation.
-Let's create a new cheese.
-So I'll try it out.
-The title of this is going to be, tell us just shovel

-trying to cut box.
-Okay.

-And why don't we take advantage of that.
-A line break thing inside of our text description.
-All right, hit execute and Whoa, 500 error, check this out.
-It says an exception occurred during the query answered into "is_published" cannot be no. Ah, and actually in Symfony 4.3 you might not, you might see a different error.
-You might see a validation error.
-That's because in Symfony 4.3, um, doctrine constraints are automatically turn into validation errors.

-so this makes sense because art `$isPublished` method.

-Okay?

-It's type `boolean`.
-It's not nullable.
-Well we don't want this to actually be set by the user.
-So we're do this, this is just good object oriented programming.
-We won't, we don't want this to be stopped by the user when they initially create it.
-We're going to create a different process later for publishing cheese listings.
-So just means that we want to initialize it to `false`.
-It's now let me go over and execute.
-It works and isn't that beautiful.
-We have just the input fields that we want here and the output fields are very different.
-We have a created out of go, we have a delicious, uh, the description which has the, um, line breaks in it and is published with, isn't, isn't exposed as all, but was set in the background.

-Yes.
+Let's pretend that we *only* want to expose `createdAtAgo`.
+No problem!
+Just add the `@Groups` annotation to that property... oh wait... there *is* no `createdAtAgo` property.
+Ah, it's just as easy: find the *getter* and put the annotation there:
+`@Groups({"cheese_listing:read"})`.
+And while we're here, I'll add some documentation to that method:

+> How long ago in text that this cheese listing was added.

+Let's try it!
+Refresh the docs.
+Down in the models section... nice!
+There's our new `createdAtAgo` readonly field. *And* that documentation we added shows up here.
+Nice!
+No surprise that when we try it... the field shows up.

+For denormalization - for *sending* data - we need to re-add our fake `textDescription` field.
+Search for the `setTextDescription()` method.
+To prevent API clients from sending us the `description` field directly, we removed the `setDescription()` method.
+Above `setTextDescription()`, add `@Groups({"cheese_listing:write"})`.
+And again, let's give this some extra docs.

+*This* time, when we refresh the docs, you can see it on the write model and, of course, on the data that we can send to the POST operation.

+## Have Whatever Getters and Setters You Want

+And... this leads us to some great news! *If* we decide that something internally in our app *does* need to set the description property directly, it's now perfectly ok to re-add the original `setDescription()` method.
+That won't become part of our API.

+## Default isPublished Value

+Let's try *all* of this out.
+Refresh the docs page.
+Let's create a new listing: Delicious chèvre - excuse my French - for $25 and a description with some line breaks.
+Execute!

+Woh!
+A 500 error!
+I could go look at this exception in the profiler, but this one is pretty easy to read: an exception in our query: `is_published` cannot be null.
+Oh, that makes sense: the user isn't sending `is_published`... so *nobody* is setting it.
+And it's set to not null in the database.
+No worries: default the property to false.

+By the way, if you're using Symfony 4.3, instead of a Doctrine error, you may have gotten a validation error.
+That's due to a new feature where Doctrine database constraints can automatically be used to add validation.
+So, if you see a validation error, awesome!

+Anyways, try to execute it again.
+It works!
+We have *exactly* the input fields and output fields that we want.
+The `isPublished` field isn't exposed at *all* in our API, but it *is* being set in the background.

+Next, let's learn a few more serialization tricks - like how to control the field name and how to handle constructor arguments.